giovanni0212/rsschool-cv/cv.md

 ### **About me**

 I am a final year student at Management Development Institute of Singapore in Tashkent.
-I have experience in international procurement processes through the work done at Meros Pharm, one of Uzbekistan's largest pharmaceutical companies.
+I have experience in international supply chain and logistics processes through the work done at Meros Pharm, one of Uzbekistan's largest pharmaceutical companies.

 I am always eager to gain new knowledge and develop my technical and soft skills, thus open to new challenges and adventures.
 Recently, after having made a small research about computer programming, I became very interested in this field, therefore decided to dive into it.
-I signed up for the RS School basic course on JS/Front-End, and for now, it has become the first step of my amazing programming journey.
+I signed up for the RS School course on JS/Front-End, and for now, it has become the first step of my amazing programming journey.
 Let's see where it will eventually take us! ;)

 ### **Skills**